prometheus/pushgateway/README.md

 they will overwrite each other._

 Note that the Pushgateway doesn't provide any strong guarantees that the pushed metrics are persisted to disk.
 (A server crash may cause data loss.
-Or the push gateway is configured to not persist to disk at all.)
+Or the Pushgateway is configured to not persist to disk at all.)

 A `PUT` request with an empty body effectively deletes all metrics with the specified grouping key.
 However, in contrast to the